Factbox: Trump administration prepares for raft of trade decisions

 U.S. President Donald Trump has stressed his “America First” agenda in his first year in office and called for fairer, more reciprocal trade.
-He has blamed globalisation for ravaging American manufacturing jobs as companies sought to reduce labour costs by relocating to Mexico and elsewhere.
+He has blamed globalization for ravaging American manufacturing jobs as companies sought to reduce labor costs by relocating to Mexico and elsewhere.

 Monday’s decision imposes a 20 percent tariff on the first 1.2 million imported large residential washers in the first year, and a 50 percent tariff on machines above that number.
 The tariff declines to 16 percent and 40 percent respectively in the third year.

-The move punishes Samsung Electronics(005930.KS), which recently began washer production in South Carolina, and LG Electronics(066570.KS), which is building a plant in Tennessee.
+The move punishes Samsung Electronics, which recently began washer production in South Carolina, and LG Electronics, which is building a plant in Tennessee.

 The U.S. Solar Energy Industries Association on Tuesday warned that Trump’s move to slap 30 percent tariffs on imported panels will kill tens of thousands of jobs, raise the cost of going solar and quash billions of dollars of investment.